059: Operations (II)

 - Have a clear, motivating mission.
 And core values (real ones).

-- For common, predictable stuff: Create systems that enable easy decisions with minimal manual effort.
-Remove annoying hindrances.
+- For common, predictable stuff: Create systems that enable easy decisions with minimal effort.
+Remove hindrances.

 - For everything else: Empower people to use good judgment.